-A Philodendron birkin needs loose soil that is well-draining, so perlite or pumice are good choices.
+A Philodendron birkin needs well-draining loose soil, so perlite or pumice are good choices.
 A potting mix of perlite, pumice, potting soil, and orchid bark or peat moss is ideal for your Philodendron birkin.

 Conclusion About How to Repot a Philodendron birkin

-But I carefully followed the instructions I shared with you today, and I haven’t had any issues with any of the other transplants.
+But I carefully followed the instructions I shared with you today and haven’t had any issues with the other transplants.

 Ready to repot your Philodendron birkin now?